 How Soon Will Your Credit Score Improve?

-Unfortunately, there’s really no way to predict how soon your credit score will go up or how much it will go up.
+Unfortunately, there’s no way to predict how soon your credit score will go up or by how much.
 We do know that it will take at least the amount of time it takes the business to update your credit report.
 Some businesses send credit report updates daily, others monthly.
 It can take up to several weeks for a change to appear on your credit report.

 Once your credit report is updated with positive information, there’s no guarantee your credit score will go up right away or that it will increase enough to make a difference with an application.
-Your credit score could remain the same – or could even go down – depending on the significance of the change and the other information on your credit report.
+Your credit score could remain the same—or you could even see your credit score decrease—depending on the significance of the change and the other information on your credit report.